 23. How is the UK’s population changing?

-24. How is the UK’s economy changing?/Case study (Cambridge)
+24. How is the UK’s economy changing?

-32. Geographical fieldwork
+32. Geographical skills

 Revise effectively with Oxford Revise